xyzmaps/xyz-documentation/docs/cli/add-on.md

 - `--area` uses `turf.js` to calculate the area of polygons, and saves this as a set of new properties in each polygon feature. `xyz_area_sqmiles,'xyz_area_sqkm` are rounded for display convenience, and `xyz_area_sqm` is not rounded.
 - `--length` uses `turf.js` to calculate the length of lines in a space, and saves this as a set of new properties in each linestring feature, `xyz_length_miles`,`xyz_length_km` which are rounded for display convenience, and `xyz_length_m` which is not rounded.
 - `--centroid` uses `turf.js` to calculate the center of each polygon in a space.
 By default, these points are written to a new space, but can saved in the existing space using the `--samespace` option.
 In either case, they all receive a `centroid` tag.
-- `--voronoi` uses `d3-delaunay.js` to generate Voronoi polygons from points in a Data Hub space.
+- `--voronoi` uses `d3-delaunay.js` to generate Voronoi polygons from points in a XYZ Maps space.
 The edges of these polygons are equidistant from two points, and the vertices are equidistant to three points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `voronoi` tag.
-- `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in a Data Hub space.
+- `--tin` uses `d3-delaunay.js` to generate Delaunay triangles from points in a XYZ Maps space.
 This process maximizes the minimum angle of all the angles of the triangles created from the source points.
 By default, they are written to a new space, but can saved in the source point space using the `--samespace` option.
 In either case, they all receive a `tin` tag.

 ## CLI Hexbins

 CLI Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (e.g., a continent, country, or state/province).
 A series of hexagon grids are created.
-The points that fall inside each of them are counted and written to a new Data Hub space, and statistics are calculated across the hexbin grid.
+The points that fall inside each of them are counted and written to a new XYZ Maps space, and statistics are calculated across the hexbin grid.

 These differ from the H3 hexbins generated via server-side clustering in a number of ways.
 CLI Hexbins use the `iterate` endpoint to calculate and write hexbins to a space across the specified zoom levels, while server-side hexbins are generated on the fly for each zoom level.
 CLI Hexbins for a specified zoom level can be viewed at any other zoom level using tags -- for example, CLI hexbins or their centroids generated at zoom level 15 can be viewed at zoom level 5 via the hexbin space, whereas server-side hexbins cannot.
 Server-side hexbins have detailed statistics for the values in a particular hexbin, but CLI hexbins have built-in color formatting and global "occupancy" percentages.
 CLI hexbins also can generate "subcounts" of unique values across a dataset.

 These hexagons (or their centroids) and their statistics can be quickly displayed in place of the raw data that might overwhelm a renderer.
 Default colors indicating relative "occupancy" are generated for convenience of display.

-  `here xyz hexbin spaceID -z 5-10` create hexbins appropriate for zoom levels 5 through 10
+  `xyzmaps space hexbin spaceID -z 5-10` create hexbins appropriate for zoom levels 5 through 10

-  `here xyz hexbin spaceID -z 8,10,12` create hexbins appropriate for zoom levels 8,10,12
+  `xyzmaps space hexbin spaceID -z 8,10,12` create hexbins appropriate for zoom levels 8,10,12

-   `here xyz hexbin spaceID -c 100,1000,100000` create hexbins that are 100 meters, 1 km and 10 km wide
+   `xyzmaps space hexbin spaceID -c 100,1000,100000` create hexbins that are 100 meters, 1 km and 10 km wide

 Hexbins are tagged by zoom level, width, and type, making it easy to extract one set from the hexbin space for display and comparison.

 You can learn more about hexbins and how to display them [in this tutorial](tutorials/cli_hexbins.md).

-### Data contained in Data Hub Hexbins
+### Data contained in XYZ Maps Hexbins

 Hexbin features contain various values that can help with analysis and visualization: